 After one month of showcasing my capabilities, the existing team decided to take me on board as a Junior Software Developer, and this is where it all started for me.

-And during that time, was there a specific project that stood out to you the most?
+And during that time, was a specific project that stood out to you the most?

-I would have to say that the setup of Wallester’s 3D Secure system is my most notable project to this day.
-I was introduced to the BPC team, our 3DS partner, and given the opportunity to lead the integration project from start to finish.
-We completed the set integration when our team was still relatively small; hence, I was basically on my own.
+I would have to say that the setup of Wallester’s 3D Secure system is my most notable project.
+I was introduced to the BPC team, our 3DS partner, and allowed to lead the integration project from start to finish.
+We completed the set integration when our team was still relatively small; hence, I was on my own.
 The task was quite challenging but definitely rewarding.

 Being solely responsible for a project of this magnitude sounds like an intense experience.
-You have to have some effective ways to unwind .
+You have to have some practical ways to unwind.
 How do you enjoy your downtime?
 What are the go-to hobbies you enjoy outside of work?

-Downtime is a bad term in IT; I don’t enjoy it at all (laughs).
-But allowing yourself some free time is definitely essential, even if it's not much.
-And if we are talking about my free time, I go to the gym, and I also plan to start doing Brazilian Jiu-Jitsu in February.
+Downtime is a wrong term in IT; I don’t enjoy it (laughs).
+But allowing yourself some free time is definitely essential, even if it’s not much.
+And if we are talking about my free time, I go to the gym and plan to start doing Brazilian Jiu-Jitsu in February.

 What about video games, the hobby that introduced you to IT?
 Do you still play?